michal-h21/dvisvgm4ht/README.md

 The first driver one uses `dvisvgm` for the SVG file creation, resulting in higher quality graphics.
-The extra step with `dvisvgm` invocation can result in longer compilation time, but the result is usually better, than with the default driver.
+The extra step with `dvisvgm` invocation can result in longer compilation time, but the result looks usually better than with the default driver.

 This driver is a preferred option, as the resulting SVG files usually look